toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 Ensure all negative balances are highlighted red instead of yellow, even with credit card spending.

 ## Income From Last Month
 Show total of incoming transactions for last month in the header.

-## Make the Calculator Work Like YNAB4
-In YNAB4, typing + or - on a budget cell meant that you didn't lose what was already in the cell.
-This setting restores this behaviour.

 ## Make the Categories Dropdown Larger
 The Categories Dropdown that shows in the move money modal is quite small.
 Show more categories if the page real estate allows for it.